 Whilst operating in the grey areas of ethical issues brings in high revenue in the form of government contracts, it could present real problems for attracting a broader range of clients in the future.

 Palantir’s shady dealing not quite to your liking?
 Never fear; MyWallSt’s got a host of data-savvy investments that don’t come with the same risks.
-You can get access to our market-beating list of stocks by simply clicking here and starting a free trial today.
+You can get access to our market-beating list of stocks by simply clicking here and getting free access today.

 - What does ‘Palantir’ mean?